hermangroup/docs/introduction/features.rst

 "inputs", which you can think of as separate, discrete coins.
 PrivateSend uses an innovative process to mix your inputs with the inputs of two other people, without having your coins ever leave your wallet.
-You retain control of your money at all times.
+You retain control of your coins at all times.

 You can view a practical guide to use PrivateSend :ref:`here <historiacore-privatesend-instantsend>`.